FreeXR/meta-internal/README.md

 - Rooting and modifying system apps may brick your device and void warranty.
 - This project is **not supported by Meta**.
-- Use at your own risk.
-Do not use to cheat, bypass DRM, or exploit services.

 ---